-- Information Resources: Budget information
+- · Budget information

-- Information Resources: Acquisitions
+- Acquisitions

-- Information Resources: Receiving
+- Receiving

-- Information Resources: Handling of queries
+- Handling of queries

-- Information Resources: Cataloguing
+- Cataloguing

-- Information Resources: Quality control
+- Quality control

-- Information Resources: Technical preparation
+- Technical preparation

-- Information Resources: Periodicals
+- Periodicals

-- Information Resources: Electronic resource management (ERM)
+- Electronic resource management (ERM)

 KEY ROLE PLAYERS KEY RESPONSIBILITIES Director Shared Services Plan, lead and provide strategic direction for the department.
 Manager Information Resources Supervise the section and give training and guidance to staff in the performance of their tasks; to participate in the strategic planning and development of the Library Services; to ensure through effective management and quality control, optimal provision in the information needs of students, researchers and staff of the NWU; to manage the allocated information resources budget to provide in current and future needs.
-Senior Librarian (Cataloguing) Ensure that library material is catalogued and processed in the most cost-effective manner to ensure that users are able, in a variety of ways and with the least amount of effort, to identify and use the correct information sources to support the research-intensive nature of the University.
+Senior Librarian (Cataloguing) Ensure that library material is catalogued and processed in the most cost- effective manner to ensure that users are able, in a variety of ways and with the least amount of effort, to identify and use the correct information sources to support the research-intensive nature of the University.
 Senior Librarian (Acquisitions) Acquire through efficient purchasing all recommended library material to support the teaching, learning and research objectives of the NWU.
-Senior Librarian (Periodicals) Provide in the current and future needs of our library users through the expanding and efficient maintenance of our print and electronic journal collection to support the research needs of the NWU.
 Senior Librarian (Electronic Resource Management) Coordinate the management of the electronic resource life cycle (licensing, activation, access maintenance and handling of user access problems) to ensure seamless access to electronic information resources needed for research and teaching at the NWU.
 Librarian (Cataloguing) The cost effective and careful creation of metadata (bibliographic records) for acquired, recommended and in demand information resources to provide information such as author, title and subject terms to enable library users to have quality access to all sources of information that the library possesses.
 Assistant Librarian (Acquisitions) Responsible for checking all new recommendations against the library's holdings to prevent duplication, to determine the availability and prices and to create order records for all items that need to be ordered.
 Assistant Librarian (Periodicals) Responsible for the efficient maintenance of our journal collection (quality control, claiming of outstanding issues and renewal and cancellations) in the most cost-effective manner to support the research needs of the NWU.
-Library Assistant Receive and process all ordered material in a timeous manner.
-(Acquisitions) Check invoices for correctness and submit for payment.
+Receive and process all ordered material in a timeous manner.
+Library Assistant (Acquisitions) Check invoices for correctness and submit for payment.
 Forward all new items for cataloguing.
 Library Assistant (Periodicals) Responsible for the efficient maintenance of our journal collection (receipt of new issues, binding and circulation) and updating of our loose-leaf publications to support the research needs of the NWU.
 Library Assistant (Cataloguing) Ensure that all library material is technically prepared in order for information sources to be tracked and retrieved, but also to prevent or reduce their wrongful removal from the Library.